Mattlk13/appvet/war/images/custom-icons-readme.txt

 You can edit or overwrite existing AppVet icons.
 Note that all button icons are of size 80px(w)x20px(h).
 Icons of any different size may lead to unexpected results.
 Also, all button icons are transparent.
-Finally, image files must be the same as the original AppVet image files.
+Finally, image file names must be the same as the original AppVet image files.

 The following files represent AppVet button icons: